Attorney General Downey

 Here are just a few:

-Attorney General Downey, there is an alternative that is legally recognized in British Columbia, the Yukon, Manitoba and many other jurisdictions around the world – Supported Decision Making.
+There is an alternative that is legally recognized in British Columbia, the Yukon, Manitoba and many other jurisdictions around the world – Supported Decision Making.

 Isn’t it time to respect the legal rights of all people living with a developmental disability in Ontario and remove legal barriers that are so detrimental?